Starcounter/Docs/docs/README.md

 - We checked version 16.3.0.
 - Open `StarcounterConsoleSample.csproj` from Visual Studio.
 - Click `Ctrl + F5` to start the application.

-## Extra information

-_Before asking questions or reporting issues, please read these few lines, and maybe you will find an answer for your question._

-- Currently there is no database tooling available except the bare minimum of `dotnet star new` and `dotnet star start` commands.
-- Starting from Starcounter 3.0.0 beta, all required packages will be uploaded to one of the popular providers, such as [NuGet.org](https://www.nuget.org/), [MyGet.org](https://www.myget.org/) or [GitHub Package Registry](https://github.com/features/package-registry).
-- It is recommended to define all database classes and properties as `abstract` to reduce memory footprint when compared to `virtual`.
-Support for `virtual` properties might be removed in the future.
-- Publishing application in a single file with [`dotnet publish /p:PublishSingleFile=true`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) is not yet supported.